What’s the cost of insurance for an old house?

 What if I don’t know when my house was built?

-If you’re not sure when your home was built, it’s worth looking at the paperwork you received when you bought the property.
-Alternatively, you can contact HM Land Registry.
-They only keep copies of land ownership – not what’s built on the land but they can tell you the date of the developer’s first transfer or lease, which will usually tell you the rough age of the property.
+They only keep copies of land ownership and not what’s built on the land.
+However, they can tell you the date of the developer’s first transfer or lease, which will usually tell you the rough age of the property.

 Other ways to find out your property’s age